Beginner Bird ID Zoom Class January 30 at 2 p.m.

-Are you new to bird feeding or watching, or do you just want to know what birds are fluttering about the trees on your street this time of year?
-On November 9 at 1 p.m.
-Wild Birds Unlimited's Andrew Walker will help you identify the local birds that you see every day, including house finches, goldfinches, hummingbirds, jays, warblers, juncos, wrens, towhees, and more.
-Class will last about 30 minutes with time for questions.
+On Saturday, January 30 at 2 p.m.
+Wild Birds Unlimited's Andrew Walker will help you identify the local birds that you see every day, including house finches, goldfinches, hummingbirds, jays, warblers, juncos, wrens, towhees and more.
+The class will last about 45 minutes with time for questions.

-Local hummingbirds wait until winter to nest, but Andrew will tell you how to get ready for the arrival of the babies.
+Local Hummingbirds wait until winter to nest, but Andrew will tell you how to get ready for the arrival of the babies.
 Fall is the time for wildfires, and those fleeing their blazing mountain homes will appreciate your seed feeders.
 They come into Westside neighborhoods as a temporary refuge from the flames.
-Andrew help you recognize some of these new avian visitors.
+Andrew will help you recognize some of these new avian visitors.

 See you Saturday, August 29th, at 2 p.m. on Zoom.
 And stay safe!

 Link to Join Zoom Meeting: coming soon

 Meeting ID: 956 3407 0160